Fukuoka Airport Station

-Fukuokakūkō Station (福岡空港駅, Fukuokakūkō-eki) is a Fukuoka City Subway station serving the domestic terminal of Fukuoka Airport in Fukuoka prefecture, Japan.
+Fukuoka Airport Station (福岡空港駅, Fukuokakūkō-eki) is a Fukuoka City Subway station serving the domestic terminal of Fukuoka Airport in Fukuoka prefecture, Japan.
 The station symbol is a blue airplane and a cloud.
 This is the only subway station in Japan which directly connects with an airport.

 History

 The station opened on 3 March 1993.

 Lines

-The station is served by the Fukuoka City Subway Kūkō Line.
+The station is served by the Fukuoka City Subway Airport Line.

 Station layout

 The platforms are located on the 2nd basement level.